htcf/docs/docs/software/index.md

 Labs are free to use their `/ref` software directory to install software using whatever means is most comfortable.

-At the lab level, **use of [Spack](#spack) to install common software is encouraged**.
-Virtual environments can also be used if the software is well suited.
+At the lab level, options for installing common software include [Spack](#spack) and virtual environments, depending on the software requirements.

 ## Spack

 [Spack](https://spack.readthedocs.io) is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.

 !!!
 Note
-    Do not install software while on the login node.
-Please build/install software from an interactive job.
+    Software compilation and installation should be done in interactive jobs, not on the login node.
+Use `srun` to start an interactive session before running `spack install`.

 ### Tutorial